Bessas (magister militum): Return to the eastern front and command in Lazica

 Bessas re-appears in 550, following the failure of a large Byzantine army under the magister militum per Armeniam Dagisthaeus to capture the strategic fortress of Petra in the ongoing war with the Persians over Lazica (western Georgia).
-To general surprise—and considerable criticism, in view of his advanced age and failure at Rome—Justinian named Bessas as Dagisthaeus' successor and entrusted him with the conduct of the war in Lazica.
+To general surprise—and considerable criticism, in view of his advanced age and failure at Rome—Justinian named Bessas as Dagisthaeus's successor and entrusted him with the conduct of the war in Lazica.

 Bessas first sent an expeditionary force to suppress a rebellion among the Abasgians, who neighboured Lazica to the north, and had called upon Sasanian assistance.
 The expedition, under John Guzes, was successful, and the Abasgian leader Opsites was forced to flee across the Caucasus to the Sabir Huns.
 In spring 551, after a long siege and thanks largely to his own perseverance and bravery, the Byzantines and their Sabir allies (some 6,000 troops) captured Petra.
 A few Persians continued to resist from the citadel, but Bessas ordered it torched.
 Following his victory, he ordered the city walls razed to the ground.

 If the capture of Petra redeemed Bessas in the eyes of his contemporaries, his subsequent actions tarnished it again: instead of following up his success and capture the mountain passes connecting Lazica with the Persian province of Iberia, he retired west to the Roman provinces of Pontica and busied himself with its administration.
 This inactivity allowed the Persians under Mihr-Mihroe to consolidate Persian control over the eastern part of Lazica.
 The Byzantine forces in Lazica withdrew west to the mouth of the Phasis, while the Lazi, including their king Gubazes and his family, sought refuge in the mountains.
 Despite enduring harsh conditions in the winter of 551–552, Gubazes rejected the peace offers conveyed by envoys from Mihr-Mihroe.
 In 552, the Persians received substantial reinforcements, but their attacks on the fortresses held by the Byzantines and the Lazi were repulsed.

 Bessas reappears in the campaign of 554, when he was appointed joint commander in Lazica with Martin, Bouzes and Justin.
 They retreated before a Persian assault under Mihr-Mihroe against their bases in Telephis–Ollaria.
 Gubazes soon protested to Justinian about the incompetence of the Byzantine generals.
 Bessas was dismissed, his property was confiscated, and he was sent in exile among the Abasgians.
 Following his removal, Bessas was lost to history.